tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 But then, I heard a horrible wail.
-It was a long, wretched cry of mourning.
+It was a long, wretched cry of mourning, neither masculine nor feminine.